raspberrypilearning/build-crumble-motor-buggy/en/step_11.md

 ![Crumball pitch](images/CrumballChallenge_pitch.png)

-A large sheet of paper would be fine but often it's easiest to mark a pitch out on the floor with masking tape or similar.
+You could use a large sheet of paper or plan a pitch on the floor.
+Make sure that you include goalposts!

-Use anything handy for goal posts and any small ball will do for the Crumball itself.
+You can use any small ball for the Crumball itself.

 Mark the set positions for each player's buggy.
-In the example there are little arrows on masking tape to show the position each wheel starts in.
+In the example, there are arrows on masking tape to show the position for each wheel to start in.

 ![Crumball player markers](images/CrumballChallenge_playerMarkers.png)

 --- /task ---

-### Time to get coding!
+### Start coding!

-Your code will depend on the shot you want to make and where the ball is but in general there is a simple code structure that you can write and then adapt for any shot.
+Your code will depend on the shot you want to make and where the ball is, but in general, there is a simple code structure that you can write and then adapt for any shot.

 ![Crumball shot aim](images/CrumballChallenge_basicAim.png)

-+ rotate to space in front of the ball
++ Rotate to the space in front of the ball
-+ move towards that space ball
++ Move towards that space
-+ rotate to the angle you want the move the ball in
++ Rotate to the angle you want the move the ball in
-+ move forward directly at the goal
++ Move forward towards the goal
-+ stop motors
++ Stop motors

-Do remember to stop the motors!
+**Note:** remember to stop the motors!

 --- task ---

-Get the usual start blocks, a `program start`{:class="crumblebasic"} and a `wait 1 second`{:class="crumblecontrol"} block.
+Take the usual start blocks: a `program start`{:class="crumblebasic"} and a `wait 1 second`{:class="crumblecontrol"} block.

 ![Crumball start blocks](images/CrumballChallenge_codeStep1.png)

 --- /task ---

-Now the rotation to the space in front of the ball.
+Now, write the code for the rotation to the space in front of the ball.

 --- task ---

-Two `motor`{:class="crumbleinputoutput"} blocks and a `wait`{:class="crumblecontrol"}.
+Add two `motor`{:class="crumbleinputoutput"} blocks and a `wait`{:class="crumblecontrol"} block.

-One `motor`{:class="crumbleinputoutput"} will be going `forward`{:class="crumbleinputoutput"} and the other in `reverse`{:class="crumbleinputoutput"} depending on the way you want to turn.
-You'll soon know if you get them the wrong way round.
+One motor will be going `FORWARD`{:class="crumbleinputoutput"} and the other in `REVERSE`{:class="crumbleinputoutput"}, depending on the way you want to turn.

 Set the `wait`{:class="crumblecontrol"} block to however long you think it will take to get to the right angle.